 How often do students visit the library?

 At Oak Ridge, we believe that every day is library day!
-Students come to the library weekly during their scheduled library media classes for lessons and check out.
-In addition, students may check out books daily during open circulation each morning from 7:15 until 7:40 am.
+Students come to the library during their scheduled weekly library media classes for lessons and check out.
+In addition, students may check out books daily during open circulation each morning from 7:00 until 7:30 am.
 Students must check in with their classroom teacher prior to coming to the library in the mornings, and they must bring their One Cards for quick and easy check out.
-Throughout the school day, teachers may send students to check out books as needed.

 How many books may be checked out at a time?